 is the most simple shader we have, it is a self-illumination shader no light or shadow affects it.
 You can use this for emissive objects if you do not want reflection and shadows on them.

 - you can change its color, intensity, and opacity

-allows you to use a normal map.
+allows you to use a normal map with lightmap.
 It is affected by lights and shadows.
-This shader requires dynamic lights to be able to see the objects they are applied to.
+This shader requires a lightmap and dynamic lights to see the objects realistically.

 It is our most commonly used shader.
 It uses PBR textures with lightmap for diffuse, and specular env map for specular highlights.

-This shade requires a lightmap plus specular env map, and/or Dynamic lights to be able to see the objects they are applied to.
+This shader requires a lightmap plus specular env map, and/or Dynamic lights to be able to see the objects realistically.

 In general, we recommend using PBR shaders to get the most realistic results possible.